 Additional Mechanical Testing

 Laboratory Testing Inc. provides destructive testing, which includes a complete line of mechanical testing services and test specimen machining.
 The lab’s wide array of mechanical testing will help you verify the properties and characteristics of your materials.
-In addition to fracture toughness, hardness, charpy, stress rupture and tensile testing, the following mechanical testing services are also offered:
+In addition to fatigue, fracture toughness, hardness, charpy, stress rupture and tensile testing, the following mechanical testing services are also offered:

 - Bend Test